-MATH 1410 Topics in Contemporary Math I MATH 1420 Topics in Contemporary Math II PSCI 1020 Survey of Physical Science II
+MATH 1410 Topics in Contemporary Math 1 MATH 1420 Topics in Contemporary Math II.

+PSCI 1020 Survey of Physical Science II.

 The Associate of Science in Teaching requires 60 college level credits.
-Additional requirements for this degree include the attainment of a 2.75 cumulative grade point average, successful completion of the PRAXIS I, and a satisfactory rating on an index of suitability for the teaching profession.
+Additional requirements for this degree include the attainment of a 2.75 cumulative grade point average, successful completion of the PRAXIS I (unless the student has an ACT composite score of 22 or above), and a satisfactory rating on an index of suitability for the teaching profession.
 Some courses have prerequisites and co-requisites.
 See JSCC Academic Catalog and Student Handbook for further information.

 First Year Fall Semester Credits

 ART/MUS 1030 Art or Music Appreiation 3

-EDU 2230 Lifespan Development 3

 ENGL 1010 English Composition I 3

 MATH 1410 Topics in Contemporary Math I 3

 PSCI 1010 Survey of Phsycial Science I 4

-Total Credits 16
+Total Credits 13